JohnnyJem/JohnnyJem/README.md

 a### Hi, I'm Johnny 👋.

 I'm a Mobile Software Engineer, dancer, and aspiring public speaker.
 California, Los Angeles born and currently located in Santa Barbara.
-So far, in my career, I've worked at a startup as a Mobile Software Engineer with a focus on Android development and am now open to new opportunities.
+So far, in my career, I've worked at a startup and at Zoom as a Mobile Software Engineer with a focus on Android development.

   - I'm currently learning Kotlin Multiplatform along with Compose and SwiftUI.
   - Ask me about Android development, Kotlin, and what future tech I'm most excited about.